OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 If you are working with an **Outlook** add-in, be sure to enable Modern Authentication for the Microsoft 365 tenancy.
 For information about how to do this, see [Exchange Online: How to enable your tenant for modern authentication](https://social.technet.microsoft.com/wiki/contents/articles/32711.exchange-online-how-to-enable-your-tenant-for-modern-authentication.aspx).

 You should *not* rely on SSO as your add-in's only method of authentication.
 You should implement an alternate authentication system that your add-in can fall back to in certain error situations.
 You can use a system of user tables and authentication, or you can leverage one of the social login providers.
 For more information about how to do this with an Office Add-in, see [Authorize external services in your Office Add-in](auth-external-add-ins.md).
 For *Outlook*, there is a recommended fallback system.
 For more information, see [Scenario: Implement single sign-on to your service in an Outlook add-in](../outlook/implement-sso-in-outlook-add-in.md).
-For code samples that use Azure Active Directory (Azure AD) as the fallback system, see [Office Add-in NodeJS SSO](https://github.com/OfficeDev/PnP-OfficeAddins/tree/main/Samples/auth/Office-Add-in-NodeJS-SSO) and [Office Add-in ASP.NET SSO](https://github.com/OfficeDev/PnP-OfficeAddins/tree/main/Samples/auth/Office-Add-in-ASPNET-SSO).
+For code samples that use the Microsoft identity platform as the fallback system, see [Office Add-in NodeJS SSO](https://github.com/OfficeDev/PnP-OfficeAddins/tree/main/Samples/auth/Office-Add-in-NodeJS-SSO) and [Office Add-in ASP.NET SSO](https://github.com/OfficeDev/PnP-OfficeAddins/tree/main/Samples/auth/Office-Add-in-ASPNET-SSO).

 ## Develop an SSO add-in

 This section describes the tasks involved in creating an Office Add-in that uses SSO.
-These tasks are described here in a language and framework-agnostic way.
-For detailed walkthroughs, see:
+These tasks are described here independently of language or framework.
+For step-by-step instructions, see:

 - [Create a Node.js Office Add-in that uses single sign-on](create-sso-office-add-ins-nodejs.md)
 - [Create an ASP.NET Office Add-in that uses single sign-on](create-sso-office-add-ins-aspnet.md)